RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 | C | 16 |  6 | All 8 Core + 2 others | All 8 Core  | 2 |
 | D | 10 |  4 | Any 8 | 0 | 0 |

-A grade of "F" is earned if not all of the requirements for a "D" are met.
+A grade of "F" is earned if not all of the requirements for a "D" are met. test

 The final exam isn't in this table because the only effect it has on your course grade is to potentially add a "plus" or "minus" to the base A/B/C/D grade.
 See below for full details.